eriksandstroem/evaluate_3d_reconstruction_lib/README.md

 # Evaluate F-score

-This is an modified version of the F-score evaluation of 3D meshes provided by [**Thanks and Temples**](https://github.com/isl-org/TanksAndTemples/tree/master/python_toolbox/evaluation).
+This is a modified version of the F-score evaluation of 3D meshes provided by [**Thanks and Temples**](https://github.com/isl-org/TanksAndTemples/tree/master/python_toolbox/evaluation).

 For improved evaluation realism, this version does not crop or downsample the meshes and assumes that the predicted and target meshes are already aligned.